Charities & Not-for-Profit

 - Valuation of all properties owned for strategic planning, fundraising, secured lending and/or financial reporting purposes - almost 40% of charities do not keep full records of properties they own or rent.

 We are conversant with the requirements of the Charities Act and can provide Qualified Surveyors’ Reports.
+In addition, we are also actively involved with the Ethical Property Foundation - an organisation which supports the voluntary sector by offering free advice, training and consultancy on all property related issues.

 Why choose Matthews & Goodman